 There are many circumstances that require people of give up their dogs: death in the family, personal health issues, relocation, financial hardship, etc. All owner turn in applications are given special consideration by our rescue.
 Each dog has unique needs, and we take great care to match our rescued canines responsibly to the most suitable home.
 Due to the large number of dogs currently in rescue, we are not able to take ALL owner surrenders.
 Unfortunately, we have limited resources & a limited number of foster homes.

-If your dog is up to date on vaccinations, on heartworm prevention, spayed/neutered & you are willing to keep the dog in your home, we can post your dog on our website & work toward finding a suitable home for your dog.
+- Keep the dog while we look for a home – If your dog is up to date on vaccinations, on heartworm prevention, spayed/neutered & you are willing to keep the dog in your home, we can post your dog on our website & work toward finding a suitable home for your dog.
 Please note, the dogs in our program are with us an AVERAGE of 2-3 months…so please do not have expectations with a timeline, this is not a quick process.
-It is most important that the dog is in the RIGHT HOME and not just ANY HOME;
+It is most important that the dog is in the RIGHT HOME and not just ANY HOME

-office and let them know that they can speak to us.
-Rescue Dog Village would never refuse a dog if the dog is not updated on all their vaccinations, we only need to know what vaccinations the dog has had before we put the dog in a foster home; we need to make sure that the dog is up to date and will not put the fosters animals or family at risk;
+- Contact your vet office office and let them know that they can speak to us.
+Rescue Dog Village Guardian, Inc. would never refuse a dog if the dog is not updated on all their vaccinations, we only need to know what vaccinations the dog has had before we put the dog in a foster home; we need to make sure that the dog is up to date and will not put the fosters animals or family at risk;

 Reasons for Rejecting Your Application

-that may contribute to the behavior or medical condition of the dog.
+- Home environment problems that may contribute to the behavior or medical condition of the dog;

 We believe in full disclosure and expect that your application contains complete disclosure: